Recreation and Engagement Program Goals and Objectives

-This report represents many hours of hard work (9 sessions!) from visitors to the College Forests in focus groups and Collaborative meetings since the spring of 2013, with help from researchers Elspeth Gustavson and Christine Olsen.
+In 2013-2014, extensive community engagement resulted in recommendations from the visiting public regarding the desired future direction of the Recreation and Engagement Program.
+The Recreation Collaborative Recommendations Report represents many hours of hard work (9 sessions!) from visitors to the Research Forests in focus groups and Collaborative meetings, with help from researchers Elspeth Gustavson and Christine Olsen.

 Faculty and staff from the College of Forestry and the Research Forests met and reviewed these recommendations alongside internal needs and mandates.
 This group developed a set of goals and objectives for the future of the Recreation and Engagement Program.
 This "living" document outlines the College of Forestry’s intent in managing recreation into the future to serve as a backbone for developing specific plans associated with recreation development and management.